Tufalabs/website/README.md

    bundle exec jekyll build
    ```
 4. This will generate the static site in the `blog/_site` directory

+## Automated Build Process
+The repository is configured with GitHub Actions to automatically build the Jekyll blog when changes are pushed to the main branch.
+The workflow file is located at `.github/workflows/jekyll-build.yml`.

 ## How to run locally
  - Clone the repo